Zachary-Vavrek/V25-Parser/README.md

 As I update the project, I'll note down which milestones have been hit.

 ### Foundational Steps
-* Open and read literally any file.
+* ~~Open and read literally any file.
 I haven't done this in Python yet.
-Do something on the basis of the contents of that file.
+Do something on the basis of the contents of that file.~~ DONE
 * Write a new file.
 Make a program that has any kind of output other than to the screen.
 * Investigate opening / reading / writing OpenDocument format files, namely